Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 The other had his tools.
 The one hobby Hoeff had ever kept was bein’ a handyman, and he’d found the best way to get that urge out was flipping houses.

 Too bad he was generally poor as fuck.
-He’d spent most of his younger years---and older years, too---blowing his cash on booze and wenching, and on things that enabled successful wenching strategies.
+He’d spent most of his younger years - and older years, too - blowing his cash on booze and wenching, and on things that enabled successful wenching strategies.
 Which...fuck, he didn’t regret a goddamned thing.
 What the fuck was the point of money if you didn’t spend it?

 ...Maybe shoulda saved a bit more, truth be told.
 But life was meant to be *lived.* Why tie himself down?
 He didn’t have a car.
 He didn’t have a house.
 He didn’t have anything in storage.
 He tended to favor cheap clothing for day-to-day too, but lately some of that jungle fever had taken over and now, he was doing like Best Friend Tarzan and all his ridiculous friends.
 Hell, mostly-naked jungle adventures had gotten him Claire, so...